bxlab/cmdb-quantbio/assignments/lab/variant_calling/assignment/index.md

 >
 > This prints `A01_09`.
 >
 > The curly braces are optional in simple cases but always safe, so get in the habit of using them.
-They tell bash exactly where the variable name ends.
+They tell bash where the variable name ends.
 Without them, `$my_sample_sorted` looks to bash like a variable named `my_sample_sorted`, which does not exist, and you get an empty string instead of an error.
 >
 > Wherever `${my_sample}` appears in a command, bash swaps in the text *before* running the command.
 So this:
 >